cytracon/Newsletter/README.md

-# Magezon Newsletter extension for Magento 2
+# Cytracon Newsletter extension for Magento 2
 Content is coming soon.